Home

 Machine Learning

-If it is written in Python than it is ML.
-If it is written in PowerPoint than it is AI.
+If it is written in Python then it is ML.
+If it is written in PowerPoint then it is AI.

 At all times in the past, computers received new capabilities through programming — a human was creating algorithms for the machines, which led to the expected result.
 This is a deterministic and understandable approach to any understandable and deterministic task that requires some kind of automation.